zhemitu-amzn/amazon-chime-sdk-ios/README.md

 ## Build video calling, audio calling, and screen sharing applications powered by Amazon Chime.

 The Amazon Chime SDK for iOS makes it easy to add collaborative audio calling, video calling, and screen share viewing features to iOS applications by using the same infrastructure services that power meetings on the Amazon Chime service.

 This Amazon Chime SDK for iOS works by connecting to meeting session resources that you have created in your AWS account.
 The SDK has everything you need to build custom calling and collaboration experiences in your iOS application, including methods to: configure meeting sessions, list and select audio devices, switch video devices, start and stop screen share viewing, receive callbacks when media events occur such as volume changes, and manage meeting features such as audio mute and video tile bindings.

-We also have an [Amazon Chime SDK Project Board](https://aws.github.io/amazon-chime-sdk-js/modules/projectboard.html) where you can find community requests and their statuses.

 To get started, see the following resources: